vianna274/weather-site/README.md

 # website

-A simple website that show the temperatures of any city around the World.
+A simple website that shows the temperatures of any city around the World.

 The technologies used to develop this website:
   1. HTML5